ArctosDB/documentation-wiki/_documentation/accessions.markdown

-Email is sent on every annual anniversary of Transaction Data for accessions which are not “closed” but contain no specimens.
+Email is sent on every annual anniversary of Transaction Data for accessions which are not "closed" but contain no specimens.

 ## Data Entry Considerations

-You can catalog records in “your collection” that have been accessioned by another collection.
-For data entry (through either the data-entry application or the bulkloader) indicate the accession that you wish to use, but put brackets around the part of the accession “number” that indicates the collection.
-This effectively tells the bulkloader, “ignore the collection (collection_cde + institution_acronym) to which this record is going to be appended, and indicate the accession based on what is in the brackets.”
+You can catalog records in "your collection" that have been accessioned by another collection.
+For data entry (through either the data-entry application or the bulkloader) indicate the accession that you wish to use, but put brackets around the part of the accession "number" that indicates the collection.
+This effectively tells the bulkloader, "ignore the collection (collection_cde + institution_acronym) to which this record is going to be appended, and indicate the accession based on what is in the brackets."
 (Though that accession must be present in Arctos.)
 Examples include:

 -   A UAM Mammal Observation being entered into a UAM Mammal accession